 This Irish Lamb Stew recipe is quite simply the best stew I’ve ever eaten.
-My picky son usually flings vegetables out of soups or stews with his spoon as if they’ve personally insulted him, but he eagerly devours this then asks for seconds.
+My picky son usually flings vegetables out of soups or stews with his spoon like they’ve personally insulted him, but he eagerly devours this then asks for seconds.

 Sometimes, even thirds.

-If you’re not a fan of lamb, it’s equally good using beef.
+If you’re not a fan of lamb, it’s also good with beef.
 Or go crazy and use a combination.
 Whichever meat you choose, just be sure it’s a lean one because there’s enough fat from the bacon, so you don’t want a whole lot more.

 Irish Lamb Stew Recipe

 Save Your Beer for Drinking